farhains/EI-Submission/README.md

 ## Usage

-1. Adding a Task: To add a task, select option 1, enter the task description, and, optionally, provide a due date in DD-MM-YYYY format.
+1. **Adding a Task**: To add a task, select option 1, enter the task description, and, optionally, provide a due date in DD-MM-YYYY format.

-2. Marking a Task as Completed: Choose option 2 and enter the task description to mark it as completed.
+2. **Marking a Task as Completed**: Choose option 2 and enter the task description to mark it as completed.

-3. Deleting a Task: Select option 3 and enter the task description to delete it.
+3. **Deleting a Task**: Select option 3 and enter the task description to delete it.

-4. Undo and Redo: Options 4 and 5 allow you to undo and redo actions, respectively.
+4. **Undo and Redo**: Options 4 and 5 allow you to undo and redo actions, respectively.

-5. Viewing Tasks: Options 6, 7, and 8 let you view all tasks, completed tasks, and pending tasks.
+5. **Viewing Tasks**: Options 6, 7, and 8 let you view all tasks, completed tasks, and pending tasks.

-6. Exiting the Program: Choose option 9 to exit the program.
+6. **Exiting the Program**: Choose option 9 to exit the program.

 ## Logging